SassDoc/sassdoc.github.io/extra-tools/index.md

 ## Introduction

-If you have made up so far into building your own theme, you'll be pleased to now SassDoc comes with some [extra tools][repo_extras] for theme builders.
-Those filters add some features to SassDoc by post-processing the data.
+If you have embarked upon the task of building your own theme, you'll be pleased to know SassDoc comes with some [extra tools][repo_extras] for theme builders.
+These filters add some features to SassDoc by post-processing the data.

-Any extra is used by requiring `sassdoc-extras`, and calling the extra function on it, passing it the context object.
-For example to use the [Markdown](#markdown) extra:
+Extras can be added by requiring `sassdoc-extras`, calling the extra function on it, and passing it the context object.
+For example, to use the [Markdown](#markdown) extra:

 {% highlight js %}
 var extras = require('sassdoc-extras');